NotTimTam/extrusive.md/README.md

 Just run `npm install -g https://github.com/NotTimTam/extrusive.md.git` to install the `extrusive` CLI globally.

+## Getting Started

+After you have installed the `extrusive` CLI, you can test it by running `npx extrusive test`.

-Then, in your desired work directory, create your project by running:
+To create your project environment run this command in your desired work directory:
 `npx exstrusive create`
-or
+Or, if you would like to specify a directory, run:
-`npx exstrusive create --project-directory <project-directory>` to specify a project directory.
+`npx exstrusive create --project-directory <project-directory>`

 ## Development Roadmap